ietf-wg-asdf/SDF/sdf.md

 {: #example1 title="A simple example of an SDF definition file"}

 This is a model of a switch.
-The `sdfProperty` value, represented by a Boolean, will be true for "on" and will be false for "off".
+The state `value` declared in the `sdfProperty` group, represented by a Boolean, will be true for "on" and will be false for "off".
-The actions `on` or `off` are redundant with setting the `value` and are in the example to illustrate that there are often different ways of achieving the same effect.
+The actions `on` or `off` declared in the `sdfAction` group are redundant with setting the `value` and are in the example to illustrate that there are often different ways of achieving the same effect.
 The action `toggle` will invert the value of the sdfProperty value, so that 2-way switches can be created; having such action will avoid the need for first retrieving the current value and then applying/setting the inverted value.

-The `sdfObject` lists the affordances of instances of this object.
+The `sdfObject` group lists the affordances of instances of this object.
-`sdfProperty` lists the property affordances described by the model; these represent various perspectives on the state of the object.
+The `sdfProperty` group lists the property affordances described by the model; these represent various perspectives on the state of the object.
-The properties can have additional qualities to describe the state more precisely.
+Properties can have additional qualities to describe the state more precisely.
-The properties can be annotated to be read, write or read/write; how this is done by the underlying transfer protocols is not described.
+Properties can be annotated to be read, write or read/write; how this is done by the underlying transfer protocols is not described.
 Properties are often used with RESTful paradigms {{-rest-iot}}, describing state.
-The `sdfAction` is the mechanism to describe interactions in terms of their names, input, and output data (no data are used in the example), as in a POST method in REST or in a remote procedure call.
+The `sdfAction` group is the mechanism to describe other interactions in terms of their names, input, and output data (no data are used in the example), as in a POST method in REST or in a remote procedure call.
-The example `toggle` is an action that changes the state based on the current state of the `sdfProperty` named `value`.
+The example `toggle` is an Action that changes the state based on the current state of the Property named `value`.
 (The third type of affordance is Events, which are not described in this example.)

 ## Elements of an SDF model

-The SDF language uses seven predefined classes for modeling connected Things, six of which are illustrated in {{fig-class-1}} and {{fig-class-2}}[^1] (the seventh class `sdfProduct` is exactly like `sdfThing`).
+The SDF language uses seven predefined Class Name Keywords for modeling connected Things, six of which are illustrated in {{fig-class-1}} and {{fig-class-2}}[^1] (the seventh class `sdfProduct` is exactly like `sdfThing`).

 [^1]: \[Decide which of these figures we want]